Willmish/Willmish.github.io/src/content/blog/welcoming-post.md

 }
 ```

-I am currently working hard on finishing my Master degree at UCL, specifically my Senior Project: "Improving Space Efficiency of the Memory Management System of CantripOS" (title WIP :) ).
-I will be sharing some tips I and hurdles I found while working on it, specifically related to [seL4 Microkernel](https://sel4.systems/) development, [CantripOS](https://opensecura.googlesource.com/manifest/+/refs/heads/master/README.md) and kernel software debugging.
+I am currently working hard on finishing my Master's degree at UCL, specifically my Senior Project: "Improving Space Efficiency of the Memory Management System of CantripOS" (title WIP :) ).
+I will be sharing some tips and hurdles I found while working on it, specifically related to [seL4 Microkernel](https://sel4.systems/) development, [CantripOS](https://opensecura.googlesource.com/manifest/+/refs/heads/master/README.md) and kernel software debugging.
 See you then, and wish me luck!

 :[wq](https://www.vim.org/)